ahmedvienna/CVEs-and-Vulnerabilities/README.md

 1. CVE-2024-0350 -> Creation of Engineers without to be authorized as an Admin
 1. CVE-2024-0349 -> Engineers Portal HTTPOnly and Secure Flag not set to True
 1. CVE-2024-0348 -> Engineers Portal No Size Limitation while File uploading
 1. CVE-2024-0347 -> Register an Engineer with the Password weak Password Policy
+1. CVE-2024-0262 -> Online Job Portal 1.0 Create News Page /Admin/News.php cross site scripting